Extended Tea Time Talks

 These sessions are suitable for anyone who is or may care for survivors of abuse: church leaders, safeguarding leads, pastoral teams, small group leaders or youth, children and families workers.

-1 - Understanding Domestic Abuse: Intimate terrorism, violent resistance and situational violence.
+1 - The typology of domestic abuse: intimate terrorism, violent resistance and situational violence.

 Guest speaker: Mr. Simon Kerss